opentable/octopress/source/_posts/2014-04-14-look-ma-no-unit-tests.markdown

 We talked about it&mdash;what was necessary about the unit tests?
 What was their real worth?
 We had to test many of those things from the outside-in anyway, with the acceptance tests, so why test them twice?
 The logic started to stack up.
 I was convinced this was the right thing to do.

-Take a deep breath. _RIP!_ aah, there, done.
+Take a deep breath. _RIP!_ Aah, there, done.

 There was a little bleeding, some gaps in our acceptance tests that had to be filled, some complex set-up logic from the integration tests that had to be ported to work with the acceptance tests.
 A few day's worth of cleanup and patching in the background, and... tentatively... we were done.